BY MOLLY | EVERYTHINGSHIHTZU.COM

-When fully grown, they stand at a mere 9 to 11 inches high, and weigh between 9 to 16 pounds.
+When a Shih Tzu is fully grown, they stand at a mere 9 to 11 inches high, and weigh between 9 to 16 pounds.

-They may be compact and look pretty and dainty, but don't let their looks and size fool you.
+They may be compact and look pretty and delicate, but don't let their looks and size fool you.
 The Shih Tzu breed is a very sturdy dog with a huge personality.

-The most recognizable features of the Shih Tzu breed is their long flowing hair, broad round head and large expressive eyes.
+The most recognizable features of the Shih Tzu is their long flowing hair, broad round head and large expressive eyes.

-You can't help but say "awww" as they captivate you with one of their sweet and innocent poses.
-With just a slight tilt of their little heads and a glimpse of their smiling eyes, and you're hooked.
+You can't help but say "awww" as they captivate you with their sweet and innocent appearance.
+With just a slight tilt of their little heads and the glimpse of their smiling eyes, and you're hooked.

-Yet, they may not be for everyone as they can be pretty high maintenance dog when it comes to grooming.
+Yet, they may not be for everyone as they can be a pretty high maintenance dog when it comes to grooming.
 They have a lot of hair and it doesn't brush itself.

-Whenever choosing a dog to live with, it's important to know what you'll be getting yourself into to avoid any mistakes or regrets.
+Whenever choosing a dog to live with, whatever the breed, it's important to know what you'll be getting yourself into to avoid any mistakes or regrets.

-So, if you may have the urge to rush out and bring one or even two, of these little bundles of adorableness home with you on a whim, don't...and please think about it long and hard before taking on the role of a pet parent to multiple pets.
+So, if you may have the urge to rush out and bring one, two, or even three, or more of these little bundles of adorableness home with you on a whim, don't...and please think about it long and hard before taking on the role of a pet parent to multiple pets.

 One of the most important aspects to know about the Shih Tzu breed are its health problems and what a typical life span of a Shih Tzu will be so you can plan for the future.

 Generally the Shih Tzu breed is a healthy one.
-Yet, they still have their share of health concerns which may be inherited.
+Yet, they still have their share of health concerns which could be inherited.

 Some of these health